“How many sets of the bench press are optimal for chest development?”

 Flipping through the pages, I stumbled across the first training instructions in my young lifting career.
 It was the first time I read about sets and reps.

 With the knowledge of the entire fitness universe backing me up, I was ready to transform myself into a lean and mean ass-kicking machine.
 Little did I know, the road ahead would be long and grueling, full of uncertainty, set-backs and disappointments.

 Using sets and reps for orientation

 As a beginner you’ll make improvements regardless of training style or intensity.
-These so called “noob gains” are your body’s response to the novel stimulus.
-But progress will slow down and even come to a halt eventually, forcing you to look for alternate methods of conducting your training.
+These so-called “noob gains” are your body’s response to the novel training stimulus.
+But progress will slow down and come to a halt eventually, forcing you to look for alternate methods of conducting your training.

 After close to 15 years of working out, I now understand that sets and reps are given way too much attention, while the real reasons behind physical adaptation are only vaguely touched upon.

 “Numbers offer clear guidelines.
 How else do you think a trainee can gauge his/her training progress?”

 I understand the value of offering guidelines.
 Especially for novice athletes.
 My issue with this approach is that it promotes “blindness”.
 Let me elaborate.

 These pre-determined figures teach us to focus on numbers over instincts and bodily signals.
 Right from the get-go, you learn to pay attention to the wrong things (external rather than internal data).